 For the amateur ISO standards geeks out there, the governors of ISO (International Organization of Standardization) have created Annex SL which states that ‘the requirements of the management system are integrated into the organisation’s business processes’.

-Fortunately, at Businessport, we have been ahead of this particular curve with our process-based integrated management system Agility which distributes your BMS/QHSE systems to all work areas via the browser.
+Fortunately, at Businessport, we have been ahead of this particular curve with our process-based Agility System integrated management system which distributes your BMS/QHSE systems to all work areas via the browser.
 The integrated approach simplifies each standard, and utilises documents multiple times.
 More than that, by adopting swim lane process mapping in place of text-based documents (where possible).
 These highly visual process maps provide each discipline and individual with access to information more quickly and easily, and it will also be simpler to understand.

 All these features are aimed at making your BMS/QHSE System accessible to everyone, involving all disciplines and integrating compliance and accountability across the whole organisation, swiftly and efficiently.